Luming-L/ProjectNew/Results/Re/RegioneR.md

 Moving the regions in A produces a drop in the z-scores shows that the association is dependant on the exact position of the regions and is not a regional effect.

+## z-score
-## z-score which is the distance between the evaluation of the original RS and the mean of the random evaluations divided by the standard deviation of the random evaluations.
+the distance between the evaluation of the original RS and the mean of the random evaluations divided by the standard deviation of the random evaluations.
 The z-score, although not directly comparable, can help in assessing “the strength” of the evaluation.

 reproducible
 textual output